iresbaylor/clone-comparer-script/README.md

 # clone-comparer-script

 This is a script project written to run multiple code clone detection tools and compare the results to each other.
 It wraps multiple projects into one script.
+The full script has only been tested on Ubuntu & RHEL Linux but will likely run on Mac as well.
+For Windows, you might try Cygwin.

 ## Setup